teo-garcia/react-template-next/README.md

 - Jest for unit testing and Testing Library React for testing React components.
 - Playwright for end-to-end testing.
 - MSW for API mocking.

+## Environment variables

+Use `NEXT_PUBLIC_API_BASE_URL` to set a base URL for API requests.
+The value is exported as `apiBaseUrl` from `@/lib/misc/environment` and can be reused throughout the codebase.
+If the variable is not defined, requests fall back to relative paths such as `/api/healthcheck`.